-- 1. Make sure there is no network activity by checking with the network administrator.
+- Make sure there is no network activity by checking with the network administrator.
 Or, through the management interface of the switch/converter (if available), disable the port in advance. - 2.
 Carefully remove the fiber optic cable. - 3.
 Turn the lever of the transceiver module to a horizontal position. - 4.
 Pull out the module gently through the lever.

-Note: Never pull out the module without lifting up the lever of the module and turning it to a horizontal position.
-Directly pulling out the module could damage the module and the SFP module slot of the managed switch.
+Note: Never pull out the module without making use of the lever or the push bolts on the module.
+Removing the module with force could damage the module and the SFP/SFP+ module slot of the industrial managed switch.